nickolasteixeira/Debugging_Docker/README.md

 - I decided to check the logs for each container
 - I found this command to be really useful: sudo docker logs --timestamps [CONATINER_NAME]
 - I started to look into the logs files of each container and realized that postgres was having an issue finding the db name, users and password.
 I then had to export those environment variables to my machine
 - Once exported, I then realized that the postgres commands were trying to run, but no 'weblogs' databas was set up.
-I then create a 'weblogs' database and fixed the issue.
+I then entered into the web_db container and created a 'weblogs' database and fixed the issue.
 7. Once the database was set up, I rechecked each log file of each container
 - The NGINX container was working correctly with 200 status codes
 - The Flask container was working correctly